 The authors use the term "mutation(s)" and/or "polymorphism(s)" which creates confusion since sometimes it is used to indicate "a change" while in other disciplines it is used to indicate "a disease-causing change".
 HGVS recommends the use of the term "variant(s)"

-We thank the reviewer for the suggestion and we made changes as suggested on lines xxx, xxx and xxx.
+We now use the term variant throughout the manuscript.

 The authors use the term "pathogenic variant" which creates confusion.
 While a non-expert concludes the variant described "causes disease", the expert probably means "causes disease when in a specific context".
 To prevent confusion the HGVS recommends the use of a neutral term like "affects function".